 Figure 5.
-Results of laboratory measurements: a) Normalized heat transfer coefficient for infrared (IR) reflective cover and added thermal screens of type IC-100, IC-30, IC-0, with shading factors 98-99%, 30-35% and "clear", respectively. b) Temperature differences are required to reach dew point temperature over different types of screen matereals.
+Results of laboratory measurements: a) Normalized heat transfer coefficient for infrared (IR) reflective cover and added thermal screens of type IC-100, IC-30, and IC-0 with shading factors 98-99%, 30-35%, and "clear," respectively. b) Temperature differences are required to reach dew point temperature over different types of screen materials.